microsoft/qsharp/katas/content/qubit/index.md

 **What you should know to start working on this kata:**

-- Basic knowledge of complex arithmetic
+- Basic concepts of complex arithmetic
-- Basic knowledge of linear algebra
+- Basic concepts of linear algebra

 If you need a refresher on these topics, you can check out the previous katas.